-A gun club that is being built in the Atlanta, Georgia, area may be ripe for premises liability claims after a recent development.
+A gun club that is being built in the Sandy Springs, Georgia, area may be ripe for premises liability claims after a recent development.
 The city council narrowly approved a request by the Governor’s Gun Club for a liquor license by a vote of 3-2.

 According to the request, alcohol would only be served in a secure lounge during specific hours and would be accessible only to members.
 The members’ children would be permitted to enter the lounge area but would not be permitted to drink.
 Guns would not be allowed inside the lounge and members would not be able to return to the shooting range after imbibing.
 However, customers would still be able to exit the building while in possession of their weapons if they preferred.